Text Us Text to Contact Us

 Do You Have Other Questions About Breastfeeding After Implants?

-As stated above, we often get questions from mothers concerning breastfeeding and breast implants.
-If you are considering breast implants but aren’t sure if it’s right for you because you plan on becoming pregnant at some point after your surgery, we welcome you to book an appointment with Sieber Plastic Surgery today to discuss your options.
+As stated above, we often get questions from mothers concerning breastfeeding and cosmetic breast implants.
+If you are considering breast implants, or breast augmentation but aren’t sure if it’s right for you because you plan on becoming pregnant at some point after your surgery, we welcome you to book an appointment with Sieber Plastic Surgery today to discuss your options.
 Dr. Sieber would be happy to speak with you about any questions you may have and help clear up any concerns.

 References